RaayaBw/bw-api-docs/docs/Outputs-Export/Outputs.md

 ## Sample Plugin
-Sample plugin for export output is available <a href="https://gitlab.com/browzwear/share/open-platform/client-api/-/tree/master/sample-plugins/python/Render" target="_blank">here</a>
+Sample plugin for export output is available <a href="https://gitlab.com/browzwear/share/open-platform/client-api/-/tree/master/samples/python/render" target="_blank">here</a>

 ## Rendering an Image

 ### Code Snippet
 The code snippet below shows how to render the current garment as an image.
-The render image function receives a JSON file (as a string) that contains all the render image information.
-For more information, refer to: app installation folder\Resources\schema\v1\render.json.
+The render image function receives a JSON file (as a string) that contains all the render image information. <br>
+For more information, refer to the <a href="https://gitlab.com/browzwear/share/open-platform/client-api/-/blob/master/BWPlugin/schema/api/v3.4/render/render.json" target="_blank">schema</a>.
 <br/>
 <!--DOCUSAURUS_CODE_TABS-->